The Deportation of Ottoman Greeks: Gallipoli, Dardanelles and evirons, 1915.

 August 10, 1915.
 11 pages.

->

-> American Embassy document detailing the persecution of the Greeks of Gallipoli (Tr: Gelibolu), the Diocese of the Dardanelles, Coutali (Tr: Ekinlik), the Island of Marmora, Calolimno, Pyrgos (Tr: Kemerburgaz), Büyükdere and surrounding regions which began in March-April of 1915.
-These Greeks were ordered to leave their homes and businesses on short notice and deported to the interior of of Asia Minor where they were scattered among Muslim villages.
+The following American Embassy document dispatched from Constantinople and dated August 1915 is signed by U.S Ambassador to the Ottoman Empire Henry Morgenthau Senior who details the persecution of Greeks from Gallipoli (Gelibolu), the Dardanelles and Coutali (Ekinlik), the island of Marmora and Calolimno, the Greeks of Pyrgos (Kemerburgaz) and the Greeks of Büyükdere.
+These Greeks were persecuted beginning in March-April of 1915.
+They were ordered to leave their homes and businesses on short notice and deported to the interior of of Asia Minor where they were scattered among Muslim villages.

->

-> Gallipoli (Trk: Gelibolu, Grk: Καλλίπολις)
+Gallipoli (Trk: Gelibolu, Grk: Καλλίπολις)

 Dardanelles town (Trk: Çanakkale)